carlosjimenez88M/Portfolio/index.md

 ## Personal Projects

-* [Machine - Econometrics](https://github.com/carlosjimenez88M/Covid_econometrics) With [Carlos Ospino, PhD](https://www.linkedin.com/in/cospino/): This Framework It is the combination between economic and ML techniques in which we try to develop statistical inference and supervised analysis applications with Big Data.
+* [Machine - Econometrics](https://github.com/carlosjimenez88M/Covid_econometrics) : This Framework It is the combination between economic and ML techniques in which we try to develop statistical inference and supervised analysis applications with Big Data.

 * [InferML](https://github.com/carlosjimenez88M/Infer_WithR): R Package in development,combines strong inferential statistics and mathematical modeling tools to generate optimal processing models